garethahealy/vagrant-files/jboss_on/jboss_on_33_multiserver/README.md

 Image to run JBoss ON 3.3 with multiple JON Servers running.

 ## What does this image do?
-- Creates 5 VMs
+- Creates 4 VMs
-  - 2 Postgres DBs
+  - Postgres DB
   - 2 JON Servers
   - JON Agent with JBoss Fuse running